GUARANTEED FIXED DEPARTURE FOR 2020

-You will be met at Gongkar Airport by your Tibetan guide.
+You will meet by your Tibetan guide at Gongkar Airport.
 After immigration formalities, you will be driven to Lhasa (3660 meters).
 It takes around 45 minutes to reach the old city.
 After checking in at your hotel, you are advised to take rest and take it easy.
 Drink plenty of fluids and let your body get used to Lhasa’s high altitude.
 You can go around the hotel area for light walk and sightseeing.
 O/N at Hotel in Lhasa (BB)

 After breakfast you will be briefed about the day’s program.
 Then your guide will take you on a tour to Jokhang Temple, Sera Monastery and Barkhor Market respectively.

 Sera Monastery: This monastery is approx. 5km drive away from Lhasa.
 Sera Monastery was founded in 1419.
-It sits in the prettiest and most charming atmosphere at the base of Mount Purbuchok.
-Sera Monastery used to be an important center for learning where in the past approx. 5,000 to 6,000 monks resided.
+It used to be an important center for learning where in the past approx. 5,000 to 6,000 monks resided.
 Currently about 550 monks are supposed to be living there.
-The important structures inside the monastery include Coqen Hall, (the main assembly hall), three Zhacangs (Buddhist colleges) and twenty-nine Khangtsens (monk dormitories).The most intriguing feature here is the nine-meter image of Maitraya which was erected in 1419; here one can also witness the practicing of debate among the monks, who pitch their knowledge against each other.
+The important structures inside the monastery include Coqen Hall, (the main assembly hall), three Zhacangs (Buddhist colleges) and twenty-nine Khangtsens (monk dormitories).The most intriguing feature here is the nine-meter image of Maître which was erected in 1419

-Barkhor Market (Bazar): The most popular Barkhor Market (Bazaar) is a square where Tibetan handicraft items, Buddhist artifacts, carpets, paintings etc. are all in sale for your delight.
+Barkhor Market (Bazaar): The most popular Barkhor Market (Bazaar) is a square where Tibetan handicraft items, Buddhist artifacts, carpets, paintings etc. are all in sale for your delight.

 After an early breakfast, you will be escorted by your guide to the majestic Potala Palace and the beautifully landscaped Drepung Monastery.

-Potala Palace: Also known as the “winter palace”.
+Potala Palace: This Palace is also known as the “winter palace”.
 The imposing structure of the palace dominates the landscape of Lhasa. is a 13th storied complex monument rising to a height of above 117m which houses 10,000 shrines and over 200,000 images and about 1000 rooms.As you are guided through the ancient chambers of the palace, you get to see Tibetan art at its best.
 The Potala Palace has a vast array of intricate Tibetan murals and beautiful statues.
-You will also get to view the tombs of the eight Dalai Lamas.

 Note: Since only a limited number of visitors are allowed inside the Potala palace every day, the order of sightseeing places will be decided upon by your guide.

 Moving along the Friendship Highway, you drive past Khamba La, at 4970 meter with a brief halt to savor majestic views of Yamdrok-Tso Lake and Mt.
 Nojin Kangsang, standing at 7191m.
 On turning westwards, you come across another pass, Karo La at 5045m.
 After driving 265 km, beautifully landscaped Tibetan villages become visible as you enter the town of Gyantse, an old Tibetan Town against a backdrop of magnificent 14th-15th century fortresses and temples.
-Here we will visit the Khumbum Monastery and Pelkhor Chode Temple.
-O/N at Hotel in Gyantse (BB)
+Here we will visit Khumbun Monastery and Pelkhor Chode Temple.

 After exploring Gyantse, you will take a 90 km drive to Shigatse.
 En-route we drive approximately 6km off the main highway to visit a very important ancient Monastery.
 Later drive to Shigatse, second largest city of Tibet.
 Tashilumpho Monastery being one of the largest functioning monasteries in Tibet is a major attraction of Shigatse.